imustafin/imustafin.github.io/en/_posts/2020-12-03-rails-react-i18next-asset-pipeline-caching.md

 You can implement the internationalization code yourself or you can pick something already implemented.

-While we talk about [the `i18next` package][i18next], the general idea of using the Asset Pipeline should be applicable to other libraries or even to your own implementation of the internationalization code.

-While we talk about specific libraries, the mentioned problems and solutions should apply to any tools you might use.
+While we talk about specific libraries, the mentioned problems and solutions should apply to other tools you might use.

 We will start by adding `react-i18next` to a `react-rails` application with translation files located in the `public` directory, then we will